Carma Bylund, Ph.D.

-Dr. Carma Bylund is associate professor in the Department of Public Relations with an additional appointment in the STEM center and in the Division of Hematology & Oncology, College of Medicine.
-Dr. Bylund is a behavioral scientist with international expertise in healthcare communication.
-Her research spans the cancer continuum from prevention to survivorship.
-Dr. Bylund’s research collaborations have resulted in more than $5 million in grant funding, primarily from the National Cancer Institute.
+Dr. Carma Bylund is Professor in the Department of Public Relations and in the Division of Hematology & Oncology, College of Medicine.
+Dr. Bylund is a behavioral scientist with international expertise in healthcare communication and medical education.
+She studies clinician-patient/caregiver communication, including developing and evaluating clinician-focused and patient and caregiver-focused interventions to improve communication.
+In the context of cancer, her research spans the cancer continuum from prevention to survivorship.
+Dr. Bylund’s research collaborations have resulted in more than $10 million in grant funding.
+At UF, her Communication in Healthcare Lab has several research and teaching collaborations with the College of Medicine, the College of Nursing, and the College of Medicine.

-Dr. Bylund has published 89 peer-reviewed journal articles, 20 book chapters and is co-editor of two Oxford books.
+Dr. Bylund has published more than 110 peer-reviewed journal articles, 22 book chapters and is co-editor of two Oxford books.
+She is co-editor of the upcoming International Encyclopedia of Health Communication (Wiley-Blackwell) and associate editor of Patient Education and Counseling.
 Dr. Bylund was previously Director of the Communication Skills Training and Research Laboratory at Memorial Sloan Kettering Cancer Center in New York City, NY, where she co-developed the Comskil Model for communication skills training.
 Following, she was Associate Director for Medical Education at Hamad Medical Corporation in Doha, Qatar, where she led the dissemination and evaluation of the Comskil Model for teaching in a multi-cultural environment.

 Dr. Bylund is a fellow in the American Academy on Communication and Healthcare.
 She teaches graduate level courses: Communication in Healthcare and Systematic Review Methods.